Globalisation & Law Network Seminar Series 2024 - 2025

 - Maja Sahadžić, Utrecht University, ‘Technology and antidemocratic practices, between centrality and peripherality', on Thu.
 20 February 2025, 14.00 - 15.30h.
 CET

-- Pablo del Hierro, Maastricht University, and Lucas Lixinski, UNSW Sydney, 'Writing a Global History of Extradition Law in the Twentieth Century', on Thu.
+- Pablo del Hierro, Maastricht University, and Lucas Lixinski, UNSW Sydney, 'Making the World Safe from Politics?
+Multilateral International Extradition Law in the 20th Century', on Thu.
 27 February 2025, 11.00 - 12.30h.
 CET

 - Barend van Leeuwen, Durham University, ‘Repositioning Free Movement of Services: A Substantive Perspective on the Structure and Dynamics of the Internal Market’, on Thu.
 20 March 2025, 11.00 - 12.30h.
 CET